 End of Term | Return or buy at market value | Own car outright |

-Long-Term Cost | Higher due to perpetual payments | Lower if vehicle is kept long |
+Long-Term Cost | Higher due to perpetual payments | Lower if the vehicle is kept long |

 The Role of Debt in American Life